 Complex trauma is a lot like that.
 Different people are affected differently.
 Some get depressed, some get anxious, some people dissociate and others think of harming themselves or others.
 All of these possibilities and more are the result of the stress or trauma but each person experiences them slightly differently and they all may get different diagnoses.

 A different diagnosis may result in different treatment which means some people are way more responsive to a particular treatment.

-We used to think that there were a discreet number of mental illnesses, two, neurosis or psychoses.
+We used to think that there were a discrete number of mental illnesses, two, neurosis or psychoses.
 Then a hundred or so and in the DSM-4 about 400.
 Now we are thinking that if we keep splitting up these problems of living we are going to end up with one diagnosis per person.
 So we are trying to think more in terms of a continuum.
 Some people are only a tiny bit depressed occasionally and others are major depressed all the time.